-The Planning & Zoning Dept. receives project submittal application and supporting documents the day before the meeting and posts the documents on the town website.
-The application and supporting documents are also send to partner agencies as applicable for feedback.
-Partner agencies include: NCDOT, town fire marshal, town engineer, county Cabarrus County Planning Dept., Cabarrus County Schools, Cabarrus County Soil & Water Conservation, Cabarrus County Sheriff and EMS, NC Dept. of Environmental Quality and the Water & Sewer Authority of Cabarrus County.
-Based on location and impact, documents may be sent to other agencies, including NC Dept. of Transportation Rail Division and the City of Concord.
+The Planning and Zoning Department receives project submittal application and supporting documents the day before the meeting, and posts the documents on the website.
+The application and supporting documents are also sent to partner agencies, as applicable, for feedback.
+Partner agencies include: NCDOT, Town fire marshal, Town engineer, Cabarrus County Planning Department, Cabarrus County Schools, Cabarrus County Soil & Water Conservation, Cabarrus County Sheriff and EMS, NC Department of Environmental Quality and the Water & Sewer Authority of Cabarrus County.
+Based on location and impact, documents may be sent to other agencies, including NC Department of Transportation Rail Division and the City of Concord.
 Agencies are required to return feedback and comments within two weeks.

-Meanwhile, the town Planning & Zoning Dept. is reviewing the application and supporting documents for items such as compliance with the Unified Development Ordinance, lot layout, flood plain restrictions, road width, open space requirements, curb and gutter requirements and sidewalks.
-During this time, Town Council may meet with the developer one-on-one or in small groups to discuss the project's alignment with the town's vision for growth.
+Meanwhile, the Planning & Zoning Department reviews the application and supporting documents for items such as compliance with the Unified Development Ordinance, lot layout, flood plain restrictions, road width, open space requirements, curb and gutter requirements and sidewalks.
+During this time, Town Council may meet with the developer one-on-one or in small groups to discuss the project's alignment with the Town's vision for growth.

 Step 2: Planning & Zoning Advisory Board Meeting